ERGO-Code/HiGHS/FEATURES.md

-The highlight of v1.14 is the introduction of two new solvers.
-The HiPO interior point LP solver has been extended to handle convex QPs.
-An "in-house" first-order GPU-accelerated PDLP solver for LP, knwon as HiPDLP, has been added.
-Whilst its performance does not yet dominate that of the existing PDLP solver (cuPDLP-C) it is faster on some problem classes.
+The highlight of v1.14 is the extension of the HiPO interior point LP solver to handle convex QPs.

 ## Code changes